stlachman/gatsby/docs/tutorial/building-a-theme.md

 ```

 - You'll default the `basePath` to the root path (`"/"`)
-- Then you'll set up the call to the `createPage` action to create the a page at the base path.
+- Then you'll set up the call to the `createPage` action to create a page at the base path.
   - _Note that the component listed doesn't exist yet -- you'll create that shortly._

 ### Query for events